 What about a bigger house?
 Don’t need it.
 A nicer car?
 Don’t need it.
 An X-Box 360?
 Don’t need it.
 A nice vacation cruise?
 Don’t need it.
 A bigger TV?
 Don’t need it.
 The new iPhone?
 Don’t need it.

 Obviously, for most of the people living when the New Testament was written, the thought of a refrigerator or a pantry to store the next week’s food supply in was unheard of.
 How long could YOU survive on what is in your house RIGHT NOW?
 Man…are we spoiled or what?

-When I was in Thailand in November of 2010 I was off the grid – no running water, no electricity, and living in bamboo huts.
+When I was in Thailand back in 2010 I was off the grid – no running water, no electricity, and living in bamboo huts.
 Every meal was picked and/or killed right beforehand.
 Sometimes it was the chicken running under the hut or over my sleeping bag in the middle of the night.
 One time it was the monkey tied to a post (yuck).
 Those wonderful people relied on God to supply their daily bread, and so did I. It was a valuable lesson, to say the least.

 So what’s the take away for us well-fed American Christians?
 Remember that every morsel comes from Him.
 You have the job, but He provided it for you.
 You have the skills needed to do the job, but He gave you the raw material.
 We need to acknowledge, on a daily basis, that we DO rely on God to provide our daily bread.